zephyrosjyd/apollo-server/v3/src/liftoff/readme.md

 })
 ```

-**How we define a `ref` makes no difference to the consumer.** Even if we've defined a ref asynchonously with `def.async(someRef)`, `read(someRef)` will still return its value synchronously.
+**How we define a column makes no difference to the consumer.** Even if we've defined a column asynchonously with `def.async(someCol)`, `read(someCol)` will still return its values synchronously.

-Also: **If we `read` a ref and then it changes, Liftoff handles this for us!** Liftoff will re-evaluate the function which called `read`, this time returning the new value.
+Also: **If we `read` a column and then it changes, Liftoff handles this for us!** Liftoff will re-evaluate the function which called `read`, this time returning the new value.
 This is much like state / `useState` in React.

-Unlike React, we can change the definitions of a ref from anywhere in the system, and Liftoff will send those new values to all everyone who's `read` the ref.
+Unlike React, we can change the definitions of a column from anywhere in the system, and Liftoff will send those new values to all everyone who's `read` the column.

-### Refs with multiple values
+### Working with multiple values

-Since we can `def` a ref anywhere, it's possible that a `ref` will have multiple definitions.
-This is fine!
+Columns give us various methods for working with their values.

 A toy example: